iamlmn/train-unet/README.md

 pip install -r requirements.txt python3 train_unet/main.py
 ```
-Can be used like a package like below as well

-Requires Training sets & test sets are expected to be in the below format.
+Training sets & test sets (.png) are expected to be in the below folder format.

 Input struct on single train and test set:
 ![alt text][unet3]